ibm-cloud-docs/event-notifications/en-cse.md

 1. Accept the licensing agreements and terms by clicking the checkbox.

 1. Click **Create**.
 A new service instance is created and the {{site.data.keyword.en_short}} console displayed.

+## Viewing your endpoint URLs
+{: #en-viewing-endpoint-ui}

+The service endpoint URLs are different for private and public network connections.
+For more information about your service endpoint URLs, see [Regions and endpoints](/docs/event-notifications?topic=event-notifications-en-regions-endpoints).